simpleidserver/FaasNet/docs/documentation/eventmesh/installserveronwindows.md

 sc.exe stop "EventMesh Service"
 ```

-After some minutes, the EventMesh server is launched and is listening on the port 4000.
+After some minutes, the EventMesh peer is launched and is listening on the port 4000.
-Now, the CLI can be downloaded to manage the local EventMesh server.
+Now, the CLI can be downloaded to manage the local EventMesh peer.